-HSIB's investigation centred on how the error occurred and what recommendations could be made to reduce the risk of a similar event happening again.
-The investigation team observed similar surgical procedures in England and in Denmark as part of the investigation process.
+Our investigation centred on how the error occurred and what safety recommendations we could make to reduce the risk of a similar event happening again.

 The investigation focuses on hip replacement surgery but our findings are applicable to all orthopaedic joint replacements.

 We made safety recommendations to NHS Improvement, the British Standards Institute, the National Joint Registry and the Department of Health and Social Care as a result of this investigation.
 All of these organisations responded to the safety recommendations within 90 days of publication of the investigation report.

 NHS Improvement amends the national Prosthesis Verification Standard to incorporate the specific aspects of verification practice developed to mitigate error identified in this investigation.